 The Acquia Cloud interface is also protected from brute-force attacks by the following policies that limit how many sign-in attempts can be made:

-- After three failed sign-in attempts within 30 minutes from a single user and IP address, that user name (email) and IP address combination is blocked from signing in for one hour.
+- After three failed sign-in attempts during a 30 minute timeframe from a single user and IP address, that user name (email) and IP address combination is blocked from signing in for one hour.

 - After 50 failed sign-in attempts in an hour from a single IP address, that IP address is blocked from signing in for one hour.